jcaguirre89/home-storage-management-system/documents/tech-design-doc.md

 2. **Finding items**: "OK Google, where is the microphone stand?"
 3. **Removing items**: "OK Google, I'm taking the microphone stand"
 4. **Web interface**: Manual CRUD operations and CSV import
+5. **Creating a Household (Web Interface)**:
+    a.
+New user registers; their `householdId` is initially null.
+    b.
+User is guided to a "Household Setup" page.
+    c.
+User enters a desired name for their new household and submits.
+    d.
+The UI calls `POST /api/households` with the chosen name.
+    e.
+If successful, the user is now part of the new household, and their `householdId` is updated in their user profile.

 ## 2. System Architecture